 The guilt embraced her mind like a miasma “First of all her name is Hendrik, not whatever bullshit you have put in her mind.
 Now Explain yourself!”
 Mertha sat down on the ground.

-The affini looked at her, Nora looked away.
+The affini looked at her, Nora looked away to not stare into the affini’s eyes.
 She would not be manipulated “okay, so currently ‘Hendrik’ is on a heavy dose of class-j and some other xenodrugs.
 It is not permanent, she will be normal once it wears off.”
 Class-J?

 Nora still did not trust what Mertha was saying but she wanted to believe that there was a good explanation “what the hell is class-J?”

 The affini was calm “class-j is a xenodrugs usually used recreationally or in adoption cafes.
-It makes the user almost incapable of feeling most negative emotions. it does lessen the mental capacity to a certain extent.
-It also makes then crave affection and often more sleep.
+It makes the user almost incapable of feeling most negative emotions.
+It does lessen the mental capacity to a certain extent.
+It also makes them crave affection and often more sleep.
 Xenodrugs are quite potent for ‘Hendrik’ so that is why she is acting like this.”

 Nora looked at Hendrik again, what Mertha said did make some sense “why?
 Why did you put her on it?
 I thought she was in an accident.”

 Mertha looked towards the pond, there was guilt in her voice “the accident…‘Henrik’ pushed herself way too far….She almost died.
-We couldn’t risk it happening again, so we put her in class-j.
-It has made her calm, sleepy and far less stressed.
+We couldn’t risk it happening again, so we put her on class-j.
+It has made her calm, sleepy, and far less stressed.
 All of that has helped a lot with her recovery.”
-Almost died?....had Hendrik been that bad, Serla should have told her.
+Almost died?....had Hendrik been that bad?
+Serla should have told her.
 For a minute she imagined how she would have acted if she knew….perhaps not.